Aruba flag graphic

 Area

-Government type:parliamentary democracy; part of the Kingdom of the Netherlands
+Government type: parliamentary democracy; part of the Kingdom of the Netherlands

-Languages:Papiamento (official) (a creole language that mixes Portuguese, Spanish, Dutch, English, French, African languages, and Arawak) 69.4%, Spanish 13.7%, English (widely spoken) 7.1%, Dutch (official) 6.1%, Chinese 1.5%, other 1.7%, unspecified 0.4% (2010 est.)
+Languages: Papiamento (official) (a creole language that mixes Portuguese, Spanish, Dutch, English, French, African languages, and Arawak) 69.4%, Spanish 13.7%, English (widely spoken) 7.1%, Dutch (official) 6.1%, Chinese 1.5%, other 1.7%, unspecified 0.4% (2010 est.)

-Age structure Aruba
+Age pyramid of Aruba

-Economy
+Aruba Economy Statistics

-Economic overview
+Economic overview of Aruba

 small, tourism-dependent, territorial-island economy; very high public debt; COVID-19 crippled economic activity; partial recovery underway via tourism, benefitting from its high amount of timeshare residences; considering reopening oil refinery

-Real GDP (purchasing power parity) in Billion $
+Aruba Real GDP (purchasing power parity) in Billion $

-Real GDP per capita in $
+Aruba Real GDP per capita in $

-Exports & Imports in billion $
+Aruba's Exports & Imports in billion $

-Top 5 Import Partner in 2022 (72%)
+Top 5 Import Partnerin 2022 (72%) of Aruba

-Top 5 Import Commodities in 2022
+Top 5 Import Commoditiesin 2022 of Aruba

 • refined petroleum ⛽